FrancisOwusu/nest_base_repo/README.md

 # NestJS Payment and Invoice Management System

-A robust NestJS application for managing payments and invoices with TypeORM and MySQL.
+A robust NestJS application for managing payments and invoices with TypeORM and MySQL, featuring JWT authentication and a modern Vue.js frontend.

 ## Features

+- User authentication with JWT
 - Payment processing and management
 - Invoice generation and tracking
 - MySQL database integration with TypeORM
-- RESTful API endpoints
+- RESTful API endpoints with authentication guards
 - Type-safe DTOs and entities
 - Base repository and service patterns
 - Migration support
+- CORS enabled for frontend integration
+- Modern UI with Vue.js frontend

 ## Prerequisites